 It wasn’t quite what we were looking for though, so we continued the chat with “write this email with a friendlier tone, emphasizing this will lower costs.”
 Sure enough, two of the sentences in the proposed email included how we are working on getting “the most competitive prices” and that we could “find ways to lower your costs.”
 The tone was only slightly more friendly, but the communication was still of a very high caliber.
 We continued the chat with a 3rd set of refinements, and got what was essentially a ready-to-go communication.
 We still went on to compose our own message, but this exercise demonstrated that we could lean on ChatGPT to generate above average marketing content with minimal time and effort.

 We asked how to encourage more collaboration between teams, and got 5 helpful tips (4 of which we were already working on, but one was novel and interesting).
-The chat provided this helpful blurb as a closing to the list: “By implementing these strategies, you can encourage collaboration and foster a more cohesive and productive work environment.
+The chat assistant provided this helpful blurb as a closing to the list: “By implementing these strategies, you can encourage collaboration and foster a more cohesive and productive work environment.
 This can help to drive innovation, improve team performance, and ultimately lead to better business results.”
 Wow.
 We also asked the tool how to handle various disputes and customer concerns, and got back all sorts of tips and ways to respond to a complaint.
 We pushed and pushed the tool too during these inquiries, continuing to refute suggestions with simple chats on our end like “this did not work” or “the customer is still unsatisfied”, and we kept getting more developed and interesting responses.
 We even asked what a business could to be “truly great”, and got a response that was centered around exceptional customer service and embracing innovation.

 We will continue to explore more creative uses for this tool in the weeks ahead.
 I’ve kept a ChatGPT dedicated window open and visible on my screen for much of the week this past week.
 I’ve turned to it again and again, and found that it’s highly complementary to my work.
 I’ve felt more creative, engaged, and relaxed this work week with this tool by my side.
 And unlike Google searches, which point me towards more articles and videos that I can research and work to compile on my own, this tool presents refined and actionable results I can build on.
-The power of ChatGPT is that it gives me a starting point, a seed, a foundation to build on.
+The power of ChatGPT is that it gives me a starting point, a seed, a foundation to build on for future internet searches.

 WHAT TO READ NEXT: